The Glass Wall: Plot

 Peter Kuban is a Hungarian displaced person and survivor of World War II Nazi concentration camps.
-He stows away in Trieste (at the time of the film's release a city divided between Italy and Yugoslavia) on a ship bound for New York City.
+He stows away in Trieste on a ship bound for New York City.
 However, he is spotted by ship officials and held for American authorities.
-When the ship arrives in New York City, he claims that he qualifies for entry under an exception for those who helped Allied soldiers during the war, but all he knows about the paratrooper he hid from the enemy is that his name is Tom and he plays clarinet in a jazz band in New York City's Times Square.
+When the ship arrives in New York, he claims that he qualifies for entry under an exception for those who helped Allied soldiers during the war, but all he knows about the paratrooper he hid from the enemy is that his name is Tom, that he plays the clarinet in a jazz band in Times Square and that before they parted company in Europe, he gave him his military wristwatch which Peter now wears on his wrist.
 The immigration authorities, led by Inspector Bailey, say that without better documentation he must be sent back to communist Hungary on the same ship, which departs the next morning.

-Kuban escapes by leaping off the ship to the dock below, but breaks some ribs, then begins his search for Tom in Times Square nightclubs.
-Peter’s picture and a caption of him being wanted as a stowaway who jumped ship is plastered over the entire front page of the city’s tabloids.
+Kuban escapes by leaping off the ship to the dock below, but breaks some ribs, then begins his search for Tom.
+Peter's picture and a caption of him being wanted is plastered over the front page of the city's tabloids.

-He encounters an unemployed factory worker named Maggie in a restaurant.
+He encounters unemployed factory worker Maggie Summers in a restaurant.
 When she steals a coat off a rack she is spotted and flees.
 Peter follows after her and helps her elude the police.
-They go to her apartment, where she tends his injury as best she can and learns his story.
+They go to her apartment, where she tends his injury as best she can.
 When her landlady, Mrs. Hinckley, threatens to evict her for being behind on her rent, Peter gives Maggie all the money he has.
-Eddie, the landlady's bullying son, barges in and tries to have his way with Maggie.
+Eddie, the landlady's bullying son, barges in and sexually harasses Maggie.
 Peter bursts out of hiding and starts fighting him, but gets pummeled.
 Maggie knocks Eddie out with a chair and flees with Peter.

 The Hinckleys notify the police, claiming Peter was the attacker.
 He is subsequently pursued by the authorities for aggravated assault, described as dangerous and possibly armed.
 Meanwhile, Tom discovers Peter's picture on a discarded newspaper.
-He wants to go to the immigration department, but his pushy, marriage-bent girlfriend Nancy persuades him to attend an important audition instead.
+He wants to go to the immigration department, but his girlfriend Nancy persuades him to attend an important audition instead.
 Tom impresses band leader Jack Teagarden, but leaves abruptly to try to help Peter.